AlisonYao/AlisonYao/README.md

 Hi there!
 This is Alison Yuhan Yao.
 I am a Data Science undergrad student and an aspiring Data Scientist.
 My home is in Shanghai, China.
 I am currently living in Abu Dhabi, UAE.
 I speak Mandarin 🇨🇳, English 🇺🇸 and a little bit of Spanish 🇪🇸.

-- 🌱 I’m currently studying Data Science @ NYU Shanghai
+- 🌱 I’m currently studying Data Science at NYU Shanghai
 - 📫 How to reach me: alisonyao821(@)gmail.com
 - 👯 I’m looking to collaborate on Kaggle competitions
 - :black_nib: I blog on [medium](https://medium.com/@AlisonYuhanYao) from time to time